Banner Blog 2

 6. Firmware Development

-VI.
+VII.
 Popular Assembly Languages

-VII.
+VIII.
 Conclusion

 In the modern world of technology, many programming languages have been developed to meet various human needs.
 However, when it comes to programming languages that are closest to hardware, we cannot overlook Assembly.
 Assembly language, also known as assembly code, is one of the oldest and most fundamental programming languages, playing a crucial role in direct communication with computer hardware.
 Despite being difficult to learn and use, Assembly holds a special position in the fields of embedded system development, system software, and security.
 This article will help you understand what Assembly is and its applications in various domains.
 Let's follow along.